sj26/mailcatcher/README.md

 ## Donations

 I work on MailCatcher mostly in my own spare time.
-If you've found Mailcatcher useful and would like to help feed me and fund continued development and new features, please [donate via PayPal](donate).
+If you've found Mailcatcher useful and would like to help feed me and fund continued development and new features, please [donate via PayPal][donate].
 If you'd like a specific feature added to MailCatcher and are willing to pay for it, please [email me](mailto:sj26@sj26.com).

 ## License